-Josie Steeves
+Guest List Josie Steeves

+Move to adopt the agenda.
 USCMotion033: President FineDay/Councillor Senecal

 President FineDay introduced former Vice-President and also former President of the USSU, Josie Steeves.
 She is present in Council because she is conducting research on Students' Unions.